Home People Research Lab Publications Contact

 Interaction of polysaccharides with nano-ions

-Nanonometer sized ions exhibit properties which are intermediate between those of classical ions (e.g. Na+, K+, F-) and those of charged colloids.
+Nanometer-sized ions exhibit properties which are intermediate between those of classical ions (e.g. Na+, K+, F-) and those of charged colloids.
 Polyoxometalates or boron clusters exhibit so-called super-chaotropic behavior, and bind strongly to hydrated non-ionic matter in aqueous media.
 For polysaccharides such as hydroxypropyl cellulose, these ions bind to the backbone, turning the neutral polymers into a strongly charged polyelectrolyte.
 Nano-ions can also promote inter-chain crosslinking and lead to gelation.
-Hydrophobic nanions such as tetraphenyl borate lead to similar effects, however, the strength of ion binding to the backbone increases with temperature.
+Hydrophobic nanions such as tetraphenyl borate lead to similar effects; however, the strength of ion binding to the backbone increases with temperature.

 Our research seeks to understand the structure and dynamics of polysaccharides in the presence of nanoions.
 X-ray and neutron scattering techniques are used to quantify polymer conformation and the structure of the polymer mesh in solution.
 Rheology allows us to measure inter-molecular cross-linking.
 Dielectric spectroscopy yields information on the dynamic processes of nano-ions, which allows us to quantify ion-binding to the polymer backbone.